repository-service-tuf/repository-service-tuf/docs/source/guide/general/keys.rst

 #####################

 The Root key(s) delegates trust to TUF.
-The number of keys is the number of identities/people who administrate the top-level TUF Metadata.
+The number of keys is the number of identities/people who administer the top-level TUF Metadata.

 RSTUF requires all Root key(s) only during the :ref:`guide/deployment/setup:Service Setup` specifically during the